jyn514/jyn514.github.io/content/constrained languages are easier to optimize.md

 [^3]: in fact such a meta-language already exists, it’s called XML.
 XML is not a good language for programming in though.

-[^4]: true in the general case, but not always in practice.
-In Go and Java, the compiler needs to do escape analysis to know whether a variable can be unboxed, but GHC has referential transparency and lazy evaluation, which makes it easier to avoid boxed representations.
+[^4]: true in the general case, but not always in practice. in Go and Java, the compiler needs to do escape analysis to know whether a variable can be unboxed. in Haskell, the situation is more complicated because of lazy evaluation; see [Alexis King on the GHC strictness analyzer](https://youtu.be/XiTO1EGKrhE?si=z1IqPD4KdEkqcYd9) for more info.